Shankar-G/Categorizer/readme.md

-# categorizer
+# Categorizer

-Requires a file name as an arugument, Reads and process the file content based on the categories and their associated sub-categories.
+Expects a file name as an arugument, Reads and process the file content based on the categories and their associated sub-categories.

 ### Prerequisites: